By Mayo Clinic Staff

 Cervical spondylosis is very common and worsens with age.
 More than 85 percent of people older than age 60 are affected by cervical spondylosis.

-More than 90 percent of people older than age 65 have evidence of cervical spondylosis and osteoarthritis that can be seen on neck X-rays.
-Most of these people experience no symptoms from these problems.
+Most people experience no symptoms from these problems.
 When symptoms do occur, nonsurgical treatments often are effective.

-Sometimes, cervical spondylosis results in a narrowing of the space needed by the spinal cord and the nerve roots that originate at the spinal cord and pass through the spine to the rest of your body.
-If the spinal cord or nerve roots become pinched, you may experience:
+Sometimes, cervical spondylosis results in a narrowing of the space needed by the spinal cord and the nerve roots that pass through the spine to the rest of your body.
+If the spinal cord or nerve roots become pinched, you might experience: